SouthbankSoftware/provendb-helm/README.md

 2. Install the helm charts
 First, create the necessary namespace
 ```
-helm install suku --namespace=prd  .
+helm install myProvenDB --namespace=prd  .
 ```
 The release name can be anything.
-In this case suku.
+In this case myProvenDB.
 By default, the config is set for `kubernetes on docker  desktop`.
 If you would like to change this, you can do it in the following way for instance for minikube:
 ```
-helm install suku --namespace=prd  . --set global.cloud=MINIKUBE
+helm install myProvenDB --namespace=prd  . --set global.cloud=MINIKUBE
 ```
 Please refer `values.yaml` to see other options available.